auroracollective/auroracollective.github.io/src/about.md

 title: Who we are, what we do, where we want to go
 layout: default
 ---

+# A space where knowledge comes to life

 <p>
 <!-- <img src="/images/me.png" alt="foto" class="alignright" width="210"/> -->
 Welcome.
-The Aurora is a non-profit collective of scholars, with a strong emphasis on hard science, without ever losing the tenderness of the humanities, nor losing our humanity itself.
+Aurora Collective Intelligence, or The Aurora for short, is a non-profit collective of scholars, with a strong emphasis on hard science, without ever losing the tenderness of the humanities, nor losing our humanity itself.
 At the Aurora and in its many spaces we strive to create an inclusive environment for people of all ages, genders, nationalities, educational backgrounds, and other dimensions of human diversity.
 </p>